Knowledge base

 - It will not be present with another sending method (a software like Outlook for example).

-- One or more signatures can be added from Mail and from the Manager where all addresses of a Mail Service are managed.
+- One or more signatures can be added from Mail and from the Manager where all the addresses of a Mail Service are managed.
 Choose which signature to use when sending.

 Access signatures from the Infomaniak Web Mail app